keyboard_arrow_up

 Injection Molded Plastics

-Some examples of products that are produced by injection molding include: flutes, one-piece chairs, storage containers, wire spools, bottle caps, pocket combs, plastic cups, and many more.
+Common products created through injection molding include flutes, one-piece chairs, storage containers, wire spools, bottle caps, pocket combs, plastic cups, and countless other essential items.

 The History of Injection Molding